Annual Nonlinear Analysis Workshop

 Knowledge of college algebra, basic trigonometry, basic statistics and basic computer skills are needed to be successful in this workshop.
 This course is designed to be a comprehensive introduction to nonlinear analysis tools.
-Researchers, clinicians, and students of all levels are encouraged to attend.
+Researchers, clinicians, and graduate students of all levels are encouraged to attend.

 - Nick Stergiou, PhD